powsybl/powsybl.github.io/docs/iidm/model/hvdcConverterStation.md

 | HvdcType | `HvdcType` | - | yes | - | The HVDC type |
 | LossFactor | float | % | yes | - | The loss factor |

-The LossFactor should greater than 0.
+The LossFactor should be greater than 0.

 ## HVDC Type
 The `com.powsybl.iidm.network.HvdcConverterStation.HvdcType` enum contains these two values: